smdsbz/Gestalt/README.md

     # build/bin/benchmark_latency   # bw and iops included, didn't bother renaming it
     ```

-Sometimes the benchmark client may fail, which shows as `-EBADR`, due to mismatch
+Sometimes the benchmark client may fail and report `-EBADR`, due to mismatch in
-in RDMA work request commit / consume speed when thread count is high, which highly
+RDMA work request commit / consume speed when thread count is high, which highly
 depends on hardware processing power of your specific CPU / RNIC combination,
 try restart the cluster and re-run.

 ### Multiple clients

-1. Setup NTP, preferably with IB interface, so that clients are peers with each
+1. Set up NTP, preferably over IB interface, so that clients are peers with each
     other

     The distributed benchmark requires sync-ed time for workloads to start
     simultaneously, at least roughly.

-2. Setup NFS among client machines
+2. Set up NFS among client machines

     The distributed benchmark client on each server should be run from the same
     directory, which will be used to publish workload trace among clients.

+3. Start benchmark clients

+    ```console
+    # build/bin/benchmark_dist_follower --id <CLIENT_ID>
+    ```

+    Supply unique client ID to each benchmark clients, starting from 2.

+4. Set off

+    ```console
+    # build/bin/benchmark_dist_starter
+    ```

+    Any node will do.